 The ceiling, the art, the chandelier, wow!

 We went to the Central Market which you must visit.
-There is everything to tickle your senses.
-There is a daily farmer market from 7am-3pm which has everything to offer, an abundance of fruit, vegetables oils etc.
+There is a daily farmer market from 7am-3pm which has everything to offer, an abundance of fruit, vegetables oils etc. You can buy local wine too.

 There’s a beautiful flower market too!